 - Stay in touch.
 Reaching out to customers post-purchase helps your business stay fresh in their minds.
 For large services such as construction or lawn care, contacting the customer a few weeks after completion of the project will help you answer any questions, solve any problems and optimally, sell more.
 For smaller services, use of online sales software can assist with automated and personalized invoices, as well as targeted emails and reminders.

-For more strategies and ideas for engaging your existing customers, check out 7 Ideas for Marketing to Existing Customers and Two Essential ways to use your Customer Database to grow your Business.
+For more strategies and ideas for engaging your existing customers, check out 7 Ideas for Marketing to Existing Customers.

 Attracting New Customers:

 58% of Americans perform online research about the products and services that they are considering purchasing.
 (Pew Research Center’s Internet and American Life Project)

 Getting your brand out there and marketing your services to your target audience is important.
 Some have already found you, but how will you reach the rest?
 Your customer data definitely helps you focus in on your desired customer base.
 Now what to do with that data to turn data into customers?

 - Develop a marketing plan.
 Taking your data and translating it into action requires planning.
 Sitting down and laying out your goals, how you think you might best reach your audience, and how you will know if it’s working or not is essential.
 Fear not!
 Check out Your marketing plan, a clear, simple template you can print.